Karnage is a relatively new négoce (winemakers who buy the grapes they are going to make wines with) in the Jura, based in the central town of Arbois.

 The resultant wine was bottled on July 1st, 2021 without any additions.

 The grapes for this wine were purchased from a vineyard in the area around the village of Adissan in the Hérault in southern France.
 This is the area inland from the town of Montpelier.

 The grape varieties are Colombard and Bourboulenc, two varieties that can make very interesting wines.
 Those who have tried the Vain du Ru that we import from Dominique Andiran will know that Colombard can make quite an exciting wine!
 The same goes for Bourboulenc which is often used as a blending wine in Provence.

 The Bourboulenc bunches were direct pressed.
 The Colombard was distributed among two tanks.
 In one tank was whole bunches and the other held destemmed grapes.
 In both cases the juice from the Bourboulenc was added to cover the grapes.
-The maceration was a short 7 days so this wine will be slightly “orange” as a result of the juices being in contact with the skins of the Colombard for that time.
+The maceration was a short 7 days so this wine is slightly “orange” as a result of the juices being in contact with the skins of the Colombard for that time.

 The juice from both tanks was combined and then bottled on the 1st July 2021 without any additions.

-Karnage Vin de France Kassette B Rouge2020
+Karnage Vin de France Kassette B 2020

 This wine was made from grapes purchased from a vineyard near the beautiful southern walled city of Carcassonne.
 The grapes are 50% Alicante Bouschet and 50% Merlot and they were harvested on 20th August, 2020.